 AbstractHave you ever seen clothing with built-in lights?
-This might sound like something out of a science-fiction movie, but electronic textiles (or e-textiles for short) really exist.
+This might sound like something out of a science-fiction movie, but electronic textiles (>e-textiles for short, also called wearable electronics or sewable circuits) really exist.
 Instead of using hard surfaces for circuits (like what goes inside your computer or cell phone), e-textiles weave electrical parts like batteries, wires, and lights directly into clothing that you can wear to make the clothing do fun, interesting things like light up, respond to sound, or even serve medical purposes (like a shirt that monitors heart rate and breathing patterns).
 In this science project, you will build a light-up "dance glove" that you can use to put on your very own light show!

 Ben Finio, PhD, Science Buddies